13 University Place, New York, NY 10003-4573 • 212-998-8700

 Clinical Associate Professor Moran

-The Department of French Literature, Thought, and Culture welcomes students with no knowledge of French, as well as students who learned French in high school and who wish to “keep up” their language skills and/or study the literature, culture, or thought traditions of France and French-speaking countries and regions.
+The Department of French Literature, Thought, and Culture welcomes students with no knowledge of French, as well as students who learned French in secondary school and who wish to “keep up” their language skills and/or study the literature, culture, or thought traditions of France and French-speaking countries and regions.
 Advanced courses are also suitable for native speakers of the language.
-With an emphasis on the diversity of the French-speaking world, and on urgent questions such as gender, race, and the environment, the department’s course offerings are constantly evolving.
+With an emphasis on the diversity of the French-speaking world and on urgent questions such as gender, race, and the environment, the department’s course offerings are constantly evolving.
 The department offers a variety of majors and minors all of which pair well with and complement a wide variety of majors, including but not limited to art history, comparative literature, economics, history, international relations, journalism, music, and psychology.
-Departmental majors and minors are strongly encouraged to take courses at NYU Paris, located in the heart of the historic Latin Quarter.
+Departmental majors and minors are strongly encouraged to study away at NYU Paris, located in the heart of the historic Latin Quarter.

 After graduation French majors follow a wide range of career paths.
 Among recent graduates are: a diplomatic policy advisor for the United Nations, an editorial project manager, a fashion journalist, an international development consultant, a manager in an international real estate firm, and others who work in the US Foreign Service, art museums, and NGOs.
 Other popular post-graduation pathways include graduate school (French, art history, etc.), medical school, and law school.

 At the Maison Française, students can attend films, lectures, and concerts, Café et Conversation and Ciné-Club events, and informal conversation groups, as well as take advantage of library facilities.
 The Department of French Literature, Thought, and Culture hosts a chapter of Pi Delta Phi, the national French honor society.
 The NYU French Club fosters camaraderie and increases interest in French language and culture within the NYU community.